-Modern biochemistry has revealed life’s secrets on a molecular level that could not have been imagined by Darwin and his contemporaries.
-Instead of a “simple little lump of albuminous combination of carbon” as deemed by Ernst Haeckel, the cell is a complex and coherent “factory” with intricate structures and amazing coordination among its functional units.
+Modern biochemistry has revealed life’s secrets on a molecular level that couldn’t have been imagined by Darwin and his contemporaries.
+Instead of a “simple little lump of albuminous combination of carbon” as deemed by Haeckel, the cell is a complex and coherent “factory” with intricate structures and amazing coordination among its functional units.

-In “Darwin’s Black Box,” a 2006 book by Dr. Behe, he described some fascinating mechanisms of cilia that line the respiratory tract, the blood-clotting process that helps a cut finger heal, and flagella of bacteria.
+In the 1996 book “Darwin’s Black Box,” Behe described some fascinating mechanisms of cilia that line the respiratory tract, the blood-clotting process that helps a cut finger heal, and flagella of bacteria.
 Microscopically, these mechanisms are no simpler than any modern machinery or industrial plant.

-Evolution is said to be the basis of modern biology, but according to Behe, “If you search the scientific literature on evolution, and if you focus your search on the question of how molecular machines—the basis of life—developed, you find an eerie and complete silence.
-The complexity of life’s foundation has paralyzed science’s attempt to account for it; molecular machines raise an as-yet-impenetrable barrier to Darwinism’s universal reach.”
+Evolution is said to be the basis of modern biology, but according to Behe, “if you search the scientific literature on evolution, and if you focus your search on the question of how molecular machines—the basis of life—developed, you find an eerie and complete silence.”

-Indeed, if you cannot expect nature to assemble a bunch of parts by itself into a watch, then these “irreducibly complex” systems cannot be achieved without the involvement of intelligence.
+Indeed, if you can’t expect nature to assemble a bunch of parts by itself into a watch, then these “irreducibly complex” systems can’t be achieved without the involvement of intelligence.